kube/RT/README.md

 RT
 ==

-RayTracer
+RayTracer with Live Editing capability.

-Check a demo at https://www.youtube.com/watch?v=1JoTZg4Ulo0
+Check a demo at https://youtu.be/1JoTZg4Ulo0